diodiogod/TTS-Audio-Suite/docs/INLINE_EDIT_TAGS_USER_GUIDE.md

 - **2 iterations:** Slight alteration, generally acceptable
 - **3+ iterations:** Noticeable voice change, may lose original voice characteristics

 Use the minimum iterations needed for your desired effect.
-A voice restoration feature using ChatterBox Voice Changer is planned but not yet implemented.
+To restore voice resemblance after editing, use the `<restore>` tag which applies ChatterBox Voice Changer to recover the original voice character.

 **Q: Can I disable edit tags temporarily?**
 A: Just remove them from your text.
 No special setting needed.